 Amy Warr came to Alexander Dubose & Jefferson in 2007 after serving five years as an Assistant Solicitor General for the State of Texas.
-While at the Solicitor General's office, Amy handled some of the State’s most important appeals, including the challenge to the Ten Commandments monument on the Texas Capitol grounds and the 2005 school finance case.
+While at the Solicitor General's office, Amy handled some of the State’s most important appeals.

 At ADJT, Amy has handled appeals in a variety of areas, including trade secrets, eminent domain, personal injury, and governmental immunity.
 She has been involved in prominent mandamus actions, including the largest child-protection case in United States history: the State of Texas’s removal in 2008 of over 400 children from the Yearning for Zion ranch in West Texas.
 In partnership with Texas RioGrande Legal Aid, Amy represented thirty mothers and won the return of their children.